 Now you may feel like using herbs is overwhelming to you at first, but it really isn’t all that difficult once you get going.
 Taking the first step can often times be the hardest, but the more you learn about them and use them the more your confidence in herbs as well as your abilities to use them correctly will grow.

 Today, I want to share 5 herbs with you that should be included in your herbal first aid kit for your little ones.
-These herbs are easy to find, and can be stored dry in whole form so you have easy access to them when you need them.
-They can be used for everyday ailments like scraps, upset tummies, and trouble sleeping and even with occasional symptoms like fevers, coughing, and yeast rashes.
+These herbs are easy to find and can be stored dry in whole form so you have easy access to them when you need them.
+They can be used for everyday ailments like scraps, upset tummies, trouble sleeping, and even with occasional symptoms like fevers, coughing, and yeast rashes.

 5 Herbs That Should Be In Your Baby’s Herbal First Aid Kit

 Calendula is a warm and dry herb which means it’s very useful for cold, wet ailments.
 It can be taken as a tea or tincture or infused in oil or vinegar.
-It’s slightly bitter so if you try to give it to your kid as a tea, you’ll want to throw in some yummier tasting herbs to cover that taste up.
+It’s slightly bitter so if you try to give it to your kid as a tea, you’ll want to throw in some yummier tasting herbs to cover that taste up… unless you’re going for herbal bitters.

 I store it dry, and most often use it as an infused oil in salves or for its antimicrobial properties in tincture form.
 I also use it in powdered form for yeast in babies too!